chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ### Contract structure

-Contracts in Cairo have a similar structure to contracts writen in Solidity.
+Contracts in Cairo have a similar structure to contracts written in Solidity.
 It'll contain the following:

 1. language declaration `%lang starknet`
 2. imports